neosystemsptyltd/gen-asset-tracker/README.md

 * Scripting features
 * and many more as the project evolves

 If you are interested in assisting please do not hesitate to contact me.
+I can be emailed at info@neosystems.co.za